Namekagon River – Hayward to Stinnett

 - Eagle’s Landing to Hayward Dam: 3.2 miles.
 Mostly flowage paddling.

 - Hayward Dam/1st Street to Stinnett River Road Landing: 9.1 miles.
-A good stretch (reviewed Aug 2013).
+A good and popular stretch.

 - Stinnett Landing to Groat Landing/Brickman Lake Road: 3.0 miles.
 Several Class 1 rapids.

 - Groat Landing to Trails End Road Landing: 2.4 miles.
-Section of Class 2 rapids.
+Section with Class 2 rapids.

 - Legion Lane Landing to Big Bend Landing/Pow Road: 5.2 miles.
 A few Class 1 rapids.